-The proposed language in subsection c.(2) incorporates the substantial certainty standard that was promulgated in Millison and affirmed in subsequent Supreme Court decisions.
-The proposed modifications also subdivide subsection c.(2) into two further subsections to separately address the "conduct" and "context" prongs of the Millison standard.132
+The recommended modifications in subsection (c)(2) incorporate the substantial certainty standard that was promulgated in Millison and affirmed in subsequent Supreme Court decisions.
+The recommended modifications also subdivide subsection (c)(2) into two subsections to separately address the "conduct" and "context" prongs of the Millison standard.
+153